Renaissance Reimagined, Reignited: Negin Sharifzadeh

 I also notice that Bryn’s eye contact is soft and distant, unfocused in her characters, and yours is direct, sharp and clear.
 Was this intentional?

 How does it feel to insert yourself in the Eurocentric histories?
-Can you explain the elements of your Middle Eastern background that you re-contextualized?
+Can you explain the elements of your Middle Eastern background that you re-contextualised?

-How can we as an “art world” and “culture” do more to challenge the hierarchies of art history narratives and the otherness experienced by cultural narratives that are minimized?
+How can we as an “art world” and “culture” do more to challenge the hierarchies of art history narratives and the otherness experienced by cultural narratives that are minimised?

 As artists it is in our power to question and critique the way our very own visual and cultural histories have been narrated, written, reenacted and screened.
 It is important to look back to edit and reclaim our very own visual, cultural and historical representations.
 We are part of the process of making these narratives, so our reclamation and rewriting is part of the process of building ideological frameworks and assumptions.
 In my view, for artists, research is an important part of their process of making work.
 I don’t agree that because I’m an artist I’m allowed to play with any image without the knowledge of its origin, or use it in any context, unless there is a solid reason for it.
 Within the artist freedom there also comes the question of origin, history and context.
 With freedom comes greater sense of responsibility.